aare-mikael/Pokedex-pokenode-ts/README.md

 ## Getting started:

-Clone the repository, install npm packages, and write "npm run dev" in your preferred terminal.
+Clone the repository, install npm packages, and write "npm run dev" in your preferred terminal. localhost:3000/ is now the default start page for the project.

 ## Description: